 The University's Research Ethics Subcommittee mapped current University policy and practice to the five commitments outlined in the concordat to support research integrity, identifying areas of good practice and areas for consideration and development in our ongoing responsibility and commitment to our research and innovation staff.

-The concordat research integrity document (pdf) indicates that the University is compliant with the concordat.
+The Research Integrity Concordat Dec 2019 (PDF 210KB) indicates that the University is compliant with the concordat.
 Evidence of policy, guidance and support available within the University is presented together with a series of recommendations for the University, heads of departments, directors of research centres and researchers to ensure compliance with the concordat and importantly, to ensure that its principles are embedded within everyday practice.

 The evidence presented is a response to the concordat that has been discussed and approved at the University Academic Board (12 February 2014) following discussion and amendments at University Research Ethics Committee (6 June 2013) and Research and Innovation Committee (28 November 2013).
 This is reviewed and updated annually.